Red White and Blue Cake (Firecracker Cake Recipe!)

 Instructions

-• In a large bowl or stand mixer fitted with a whisk attachment, mix together the cake mix, pudding, and egg whites.
+• Mix the Batter: In a large mixing bowl or stand mixer fitted with the whisk attachment, combine the cake mix, pudding mix, and egg whites.
+Beat in the oil until well combined.

-• Divide the batter into three separate bowls and color one them with red food coloring and one with blue and leave one plain.
+• Divide and Color: Evenly divide the batter between three bowls.
+Tint one bowl with red food coloring, one with blue, and leave the third plain.

-• Remove from the oven and allow the cake to cool in the pan for 20 minutes before flipping onto a cooling rack or plate to cool completely, about another 40 minutes before icing.
+• Cool Completely: Allow the cake to cool in the pan for 20 minutes.
+Carefully invert onto a wire rack or serving plate and cool completely, about 40 more minutes.

 Nutrition